 Seminar on “From Service-Oriented Computing to Microservices and Beyond” for the Programming Languages course, 2016, Università di Bologna, Bologna, IT | Slides

-Delivery of Project Proposals and Reports
+Delivery of Project Reports

-The templates at the beginning of this page follow the above requirements and can be used to generate PDF files.
+The templates at the beginning of this page follow the above requirements and can be used to generate valid PDF files.

 All deliveries happen via email at the address saverio.giallorenzo[at]gmail.com and must contain in the subject the prefix [Network Analysis].